501 - Live at Bass Concert Hall (Austin Night 1)

 But they're really good fakes.

-Got some Clements heads in the house tonight.
+But got some Clements heads in the house tonight.
+Yeah!

 Use of inks and fonts that don't exist back then.

-Someone did copy-paste and like shrunk the font.
+Someone did copy paste and like shrunk the font yeah come on guys come on

-So by looking through sales records, Tom's able to trace these fakes back to these three dealers who were very active in the 70s.
+and there's even small typos in the face no yeah so by looking through sales records tom's able to trace these face fakes back to these three dealers who were very active in the 70s.

 I'm going to introduce you now